amite/js-links/CONTRIBUTING.md

 therefore uses JavaScript tooling based on [Node.js](https://nodejs.org/) with dependencies from npm.
 You're going to need to have those things installed to contribute to this project.

+We are going to us [Git Flow](https://danielkummer.github.io/git-flow-cheatsheet/) as a contribution workflow for this project.
+So you need to have Git Flow [installed](https://danielkummer.github.io/git-flow-cheatsheet/) on your machine.

 1. Fork the repo
 2. Clone your fork
-3. Create a feature branch
-4. Run `npm install` or `yarn install`
+3. Run `npm install` or `yarn install`
-5. Run `npm run build`.
+5. Run `npm run dev`.
 If everything works, then you're ready to make changes.
-6. Run `npm run prod`.
-See that it's watching your file system for changes.
+Webpack is now watching your file system for changes
-7. If you get things working, add your changed files with `git add` and run `npm run commit` to get an interactive prompt for creating a commit message that follows [our standards](https://github.com/stevemao/conventional-changelog-angular/blob/master/convention.md).
-You'll notice that there are git hooks in place which will run testing, linting, etc. (unless you commit with `--no-verify`).
+6. If you get things working, add your changed files with `git add` and run `npm run commit` to get an interactive prompt for creating a commit message that follows
-9. Push your changes to your fork with `git push`
+9. Push your changes to your fork with `git flow feature publish MYFEATURE`
 10. Create a pull request.
 11. Iterate on the solution.
 12. Get merged! 🎉 🎊